All Ireland Rail and Coach Tour: Killarney, Galway & Dublin

 TERMS AND CONDITIONS:

 Prices are "from" per person based on twin/double share accommodation and for travel in low season.
 Seasonal surcharges and blackout dates may apply.
 Limited seat/spaces and all pricing is subject to change and availability.
+All hotels are subject to availabilty at time of booking.
+Please note we may on occasion use hotels just outside the city or town centre.
+There is no limit to the amount of luggage and there are luggage facilities on board trains & coaches and we try to keep luggage transfers between trains and coaches to a minimum.
+However, it is strongly recommended that large excess amounts of luggage be stored, perhaps, at your Dublin hotel for the duration of your railtour.
 Rates for single or triple travellers are available on request - please enquire.